 Doctors have a duty to inform their patients of their options and rights before providing any remedies.
 It is not enough to make the right diagnosis or provide the right treatment.
 Every medical procedure has some degree of risk, and the patient has the right to be fully informed of the known and reasonably possible risks.

 Patients who were harmed due to a procedure or treatment they did not consent to or would not have consented to if they had known all the risks have options.
-The Ohio medical malpractice lawyers of Crandall & Pera Law have the experience and winning track record to help injured patients.
-We have obtained million dollar verdicts for victims of medical malpractice throughout Ohio including Columbus, Chagrin Falls, Cleveland, Cincinnati, and Chesterland.
+The medical malpractice lawyers of Crandall & Pera Law have the experience and winning track record to help injured patients.
+We have obtained some of the largest recorded verdicts in several counties for medical malpractice victims throughout Ohio and Kentucky.

 Informed consent is a long-standing duty that doctors and health care providers owe their patients.
-As a patient in an Ohio hospital, clinic and doctor’s office, you have the right to know:
+As a patient in a hospital, clinic or doctor’s office, you have the right to know:

 - What medical condition you have

 - The type of treatment the doctor wants to do and the purpose of the procedure

 - Any reasonable alternative treatments or medications the doctor could use